LegendSave/LegendSave/README.md

 - 🌱 I’m currently learning C# and JS
 - 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me: legend4895768@gmail.com
+- Make sure to mark your e-mail with important

 <!---
 LegendSave/LegendSave is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.